ddella/PHP8-Nginx/docker-compose.md

-# Docker Compose for Werbserver service
+# Docker Compose for Webserver service
 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a `YAML` file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.

 Using Compose is essentially a three-step process: